Skip to main content

 Los Angeles

-Special Events Permit Unit (SEPU) within Emergency Operations Division of the Los Angeles Police Department
+Special Events Permit Unit (SEPU) within the Emergency Operations Division of the Los Angeles Police Department

-• File Special Event Permit Application for parades, marches, demonstrations, processions and assemblies in public places which impact the normal and usual traffic regulations and controls.
+• File Special Event Permit Application for parades, marches, demonstrations, processions, and assemblies in public places which impact the ordinary and usual traffic regulations and controls

 • Should file at least 40 days in advance

-• May require permitting fee, check with department
+• May require permitting fee—check with the department

 Colorado